 This seminar series is held each week throughout the year.
-This seminar allows informal updates on the research in progress among each of the CCM research groups.
-Students and faculty are both required to participate.
-Graduate students use this forum approximately twice per year to present their thesis proposal, research in progress, or final seminar.
-In addition, outside speakers are invited to present as well.
-This seminar series, which is held in the Auditorium of the California National Primate Research Center, has become the most well attended seminar series on campus.
+This seminar provides updates on the research in progress at the Center for Comparative Medicine (CCM).
+All CCM students and faculty are expected to participate.
+Graduate students use this forum for research progress and exit seminars.
 It allows students at all levels to critically evaluate and discuss research approaches using various animal models of human disease.
-Typically, questions and answers continue after the seminar for approximately 30-60 minutes, with lively discussion among attending faculty and students.
-The seminar series has recently been offered for elective credit, which is available to (and has been used by) veterinary students.
+Frequently outside speakers present recent research progress.
+This seminar series, which is held in the Auditorium of the California National Primate Research Center, is a well-attended seminar series that brings in students, faculty and staff from across campus.
+Lively discussions among attending faculty and students follow each seminar.
+The seminar series is offered for elective credit, which is available to (and has been used by) veterinary students.

 Each year the Department of Pharmacology invites distinguished researchers to present their work on topics broadly related to pharmacology.
 Topics range from those closely aligned with the research interests of the department to areas of interest to researchers across the UC Davis campus and the UC Davis School of Medicine.
 All seminars are held in the Genome Building Auditorium at 4:00 p.m. on Tuesdays.

 Joint Seminars in Molecular Biology